AI Governance

 How Skills Are Selected

-- Parse task intent and map it to skill descriptions.
+- Parse task intent and map it to

 - Execute by phase and checkpoint, then request confirmation at gates.